 History and description

-The Arena Thun replaced the old Stadion Lachen, which had been the home of Thun since 1954.
+The Stockhorn Arena, initially called Arena Thun, replaced Thun’s old Stadion Lachen, which had been home of Thun since 1954.

 Construction of the stadium started in June 2010 and was completed about one year later.
-The Arena Thun officially opened on the 9th of July 2011 with a friendly between FC Thun and 1.
+The Arena Thun officially opened on 9 July 2011 with a friendly between FC Thun and 1.
 FC Köln (2-2).

-The Arena Thun is located on the south-western edge of the city of Thun a little over 2 kilometres from Thun’s main railway station and city centre.
+The Stockhorn Arena is located on the south-western edge of the city of Thun, a little over 2 kilometres from Thun’s main railway station and city centre.

 The arena lies right next to the A6 motorway, which runs in southern direction from Bern.
-Take exit Thun Süd.
+If arriving by car, take exit Thun Süd.

 Address: Weststrasse 12, 3600 Thun

-Tickets can generally also be bought at the ticket windows of the Arena Thun on the day of the match.
+Tickets can also be bought at the ticket windows of the Stockhorn Arena on the day of the match.
 Thun only sell out the occasional very high-profile match.